DataFire/Integrations/integrations/generated/npr/README.md

 For the `refresh_token` grant type, you are **required** to pass in the `refresh_token` parameter.
 The `scope` parameter can optionally be used to request a different set of scopes than were used in the original request, but it **cannot** contain any scopes that were not previously requested.
 If not specified, then `scope` will be set to whichever scopes were used for the original access token request.
 If trading in an old non-expiring access token for a refresh-enabled token, set the value of `refresh_token` to the access token value and `token_type_hint` must be set to `access_token`. `code`, `redirect_uri`, `service`, `username` and `password` parameters will be ignored.

-The `temporary_user` grant type is a custom grant type created by NPR to suit our needs for functionality such as our &quot;try-before-you-buy&quot; experience.
-If you are a third-party developer, you will not have access to this grant type unless we have explicitly given you permission within our system.
+The `temporary_user` and `anonymous_user` grant types are custom grant types created by NPR to suit our needs for functionality such as our &quot;try-before-you-buy&quot; experience.
+If you are a third-party developer, you will not have access to these grant types unless we have explicitly given you permission within our system.
-For this grant type, you do not need to pass in any additional parameters beyond the basic requirements. `code`, `redirect_uri`, `service`, `username` and `password` parameters will be ignored.
+For these grant types, you do not need to pass in any additional parameters beyond the basic requirements. `code`, `redirect_uri`, `service`, `username` and `password` parameters will be ignored.

 If you are unsure of which grant type to select, assume that `authorization_code` is the one you want.